Syngenta rejects $45 billion Monsanto takeover offer

 Spokesmen at BASF and Dow Chemical declined to comment, while representatives of ChemChina were not immediately available for comment.

-(Additional reporting by Arno Schuetze in Frankfurt, Greg Roumeliotis and Mike Stone in New York, Sybille de La Hamaide in Paris and Avik Das in Bengaluru)
+(Additional reporting by Arno Schuetze in Frankfurt, Greg Roumeliotis and Mike Stone in New York, Sybille de La Hamaide in Paris and Avik Das in Bengaluru; Editing by Gopakumar Warrier and Keith Weir)